stephenbrutch/Thesis-codes-and-documentation/README.md

 1 - For the commented/clean Code [click here](https://github.com/stephenbrutch/Thesis-codes-and-documentation/blob/main/PINN_large_data_model_with_tau_2.ipynb)

 2 - This code was not used in the thesis however it is just another version I tried.
 It is essentially the same except instead of looking at error between xhat and xtrue.
-I calculate xdothat and compare to xdottrue since xdothat is in terms of pitcherror delayed by true tau, true x(t), true tlg.
-And i can use those known values to compute true xdot to compare to estimated xdot that is a function of pitcherror delayed by est tau, est x(t) and est tlg.
+I calculate xdothat and compare to xdottrue since xdottrue is in terms of pitcherror delayed by true tau, true x(t), true tlg.
+And i can use those values to compute xdothat which is a function of pitcherror delayed by est tau, est x(t) and est tlg.

 3 - This code worked good for time invaraint however very bad results for time variant